connect-group/terraform-aws-rds-finalsnapshot/modules/rds_snapshot_maintenance/README.md

 The submodule will also delete old final snapshots, while retaining a number specified by the `number_of_snapshots_to_retain` variable.

+It will also immediately reboot a database or cluster if it has a parameter group which indicates a reboot pending.

 * The optional variable `override_restore_snapshot_identifier` *may* be used to specify a known snapshot from which to create the database.
 This allows for restoration of the database from another